“Tonight, on Bump in the Night!” Announced the over-enthusiastic narrator with a very fake (and completely unnecessary) American accent.

 Paranormal Scientist Loses Sanity After Trip to UK ‘Haunted House’

-The tragedy of Alan Fitzgerald: The man driven insane by Lansfield ghosts
+The tragedy of Alan Fitzgerald: Driven insane by Lansfield ghosts

 As he continued to scroll, Tony’s blood froze.
 He drew in breath sharply, and then clicked on the final result.